felixop7/Project-Respire/README.md

 - **Backend**: Houses the backend server code implemented using Node.js and JavaScript.
 - **Godaddy Domain**: Relevant files and documentation related to your domain registration.
 - **Streamlit**: Frontend files and code related to the Streamlit framework for machine learning analysis.
-- **Circuit Design**: Design and documentation for IoT device circuits.
-- **Bill of Materials**: Contains a list of materials required for your IoT device.
+- **Circuit_Design_and_BOM**: Design and documentation for IoT device circuits also contains a list of materials required for your IoT device..

 ## Technologies Used